stevechanieee/-5-OpenSSL_Versioning/README.md

 ## Docker Compose versions ##

-The Docker Compose versions are available here: https://docs.docker.com/compose/release-notes/ For convenience, please refer to Table 1 below.
+Some of the more recent Docker Compose versions are listed here: https://docs.docker.com/compose/release-notes/ For convenience, please refer to Table 1 below.

 ### Table 1 ###